deansallinen/deansallinen.github.io/src/content/blog/nixos-react-native-android.md

             self.overlay
           ];
         };

-      in {
-        packages =
-          {
+        androidConfig = {
-            android-sdk = android.sdk.${system} (sdkPkgs:
+          defaultBuildToolsVersion = "34.0.0"; # This value can be passed to the devshell in the future sdkPkgs = android.sdk.${system} (sdkPkgs:
-              with sdkPkgs;
+            with sdkPkgs; [
-                [
               # Useful packages for building and testing.
-                  build-tools-33-0-0 # This version is specific to my project build-tools-30-0-3 # This version is specific to my project cmdline-tools-latest
+              build-tools-34-0-0
+              cmdline-tools-latest
               emulator
               platform-tools
-                  platforms-android-33 # This version is specific to my project
+              platforms-android-34

               # Other useful packages for a development environment.
-                  ndk-23-1-7779620 # This version is specific to my project
+              ndk-26-1-10909125
               # skiaparser-3
-                  # sources-android-34
+              sources-android-34
-                ]
-                ++ lib.optionals (system == "aarch64-darwin") [
-                  # system-images-android-34-google-apis-arm64-v8a
-                  # system-images-android-34-google-apis-playstore-arm64-v8a
-                ]
-                ++ lib.optionals (system == "x86_64-darwin" || system == "x86_64-linux") [
-                  # system-images-android-34-google-apis-x86-64
-                  # system-images-android-34-google-apis-playstore-x86-64
             ]);
-          }
-          // lib.optionalAttrs (system == "x86_64-linux") {
+        };
+      in {
+        packages = {
+          android-sdk = androidConfig.sdkPkgs;

           # Android Studio in nixpkgs is currently packaged for x86_64-linux only.
           android-studio = pkgs.androidStudioPackages.stable;
           # android-studio = pkgs.androidStudioPackages.beta;
           # android-studio = pkgs.androidStudioPackages.preview;
           # android-studio = pkgs.androidStudioPackage.canary;
         };

         devShell = import ./devshell.nix {inherit pkgs;};
       }